AmoghShet/TR0N_CYCL3S/README.md

 ## Overview

 TR0N: CYCL3S is a terminal-based lightcycle game inspired by the TRON franchise.
-The game features two characters: the Player and an AI opponent named Rinzler.
+The game features two characters: the Player and your AI opponent 'Rinzler'.
 Each character leaves a trail behind them as they move on a grid.
 The objective is to avoid colliding with the trails or obstacles while trying to outmaneuver the opponent.

 ## Game Mechanics